Guide for Authors

 Overview

-The success of Geochemical Perspectives lies in the creation of top quality manuscripts in a timely manner by its authors.
-Manuscripts should also be written so that they are clear to a broad based audience in Geochemistry.
-We hope that all articles provide an overview and synthesis; we particularly encourage going beyond traditional reviews, by adding suggested new research directions, and by adding clearly stated opinions on the state-of-the-art in the field.
-We also encourage a large number of figures and photos, to make the text accessible to the readers.
+The success of Geochemical Perspectives lies in the publication of top quality manuscripts in a timely manner.
+Manuscripts should be written so that they tell a story and are interesting to a broad audience, i.e. to all geochemists, not only specialists in the author’s field.
+Each article should provide an overview and synthesis.
+It should not be a review.
+It should tell the history of the development of a field, tell how new research directions came about and offer opinions about the direction new research should or could go in the future.
+We also encourage a large number of figures and photos, to make the text accessible and interesting.

-Each article contains 40,000 to 60,000 words including figures, tables, references and index, which is equivalent to 80-120 pages in an A4 format.
-It will then be published in a user-friendly A5 format.
+Each article consists of 40,000 to 60,000 words including figures, tables, references and index.
+An article should be 100-150 pages in A5 format.
+More cannot be published.

-Geochemical Perspectives articles are written at a level that is accessible for teaching at first year graduate school level, but sufficiently broad and cutting edge to be of interest to the junior or senior scientists.
+Geochemical Perspectives articles are written at a level that is accessible for teaching at third year bachelor or first year graduate school level but are sufficiently broad and cutting edge to be of interest to junior or senior scientists.
+They ought to contain state of the art science, put into the perspective of the development of that branch of geochemistry.

 • Month T – 6 to T – 4: Review of manuscript for scientific content.